percona/pbm-docs/docs/reference/configuration-options.md

 ### serverSideEncryption.sseAlgorythm

 *Type*: string <br>
-*Required*: NO
+*Required*: YES (for SSC-E)

-The key management mode used for server-side encryption
+The key management mode used for server-side encryption.
+For [server-side encryption with customer-provided keys (SSE-C)](../details/storage-configuration.md#server-side-encryption), the value must be `AES256`.

-Supported value: `aws:kms`
+Supported value: `aws:kms`, `AES256`

 ### serverSideEncryption.kmsKeyID

 *Type*: string <br>
 *Required*: NO

-Your customer-managed key
+Your customer-managed key stored in the AWS KMS.

+### serverSideEncryption.sseCustomerKey

+*Type*: string <br>
+*Required*: YES

+Your custom encryption key.
+This key is not stored on the S3 storage side.
+Thus, it is your responsibility to track what data is encrypted with what key and for storing the key.

 ## Upload retry options